Yespo-CDP/yespo-shopify/README.md

   This extension includes:
   - `blocks/` – contains Liquid files that act as entry points for injecting Yespo scripts into the Theme.
 These blocks can be enabled via the Shopify Theme editor.
   - `assests/` – contains JavaScript script that sends events using eS.JS.
-- [Polaris](https://polaris.shopify.com/) – design system that enables apps to create Shopify-like experiences.
+- [Polaris web components](https://shopify.dev/docs/api/app-home/polaris-web-components) – design system that enables apps to create Shopify-like experiences.
 - [Webhooks](https://shopify.dev/docs/api/webhooks?reference=toml) – allows to receive notifications about particular events in a shop such as customer-related changes.
 - [Metafields](https://shopify.dev/docs/apps/build/online-store/theme-app-extensions/configuration#metafield-namespaces) –
 used for storing tracking and scripts configurations (custom namespace: $app).